NLESC-JCER/QMCTorch/paper/paper.md

 # Summary

 Quantum Monte-Carlo (QMC) simulations allow to compute the electronic structure of quantum systems with high accuracy and can be parallelized over large compute resources.
-QMC relies on the variational principle and optimize a wave function ansatz to minimize the total energy of the quantum system. `QMCTorch` allows to express this optimization process as a deep-learning problem where the wave function ansatz is encoded in a physically-motivated neural network.
-The use of `PyTorch` as a backend to perform the optimization, allows leveraging automatic differentiation to compute the gradients of the total energy w.r.t. the variational parameters as well as GPU computing to accelerate the calculation. `QMCTorch` is interfaced with popular quantum chemistry packages, such as `pyscf` and `ADF` to facilitate its utilization.
+QMC relies on the variational principle and optimize a wave function ansatz to minimize the total energy of the quantum system. `QMCTorch` expresses this optimization process as a machine learning problem where the wave function ansatz is encoded in a physically-motivated neural network.
+The use of `PyTorch` as a backend to perform the optimization, allows leveraging automatic differentiation to compute the gradients of the total energy w.r.t. the variational parameters as well as GPU computing to accelerate the calculation. `QMCTorch` supports the use of both Gaussian and Slater type orbitals via interface to popular quantum chemistry packages `pyscf` and `ADF`.

 # Statement of need

 `QMCTorch` is a Python package using `PyTorch` [@pytorch] as a backend to perform Quantum Monte-Carlo (QMC) simulations, namely Variational Monte-Carlo,  of molecular systems.
 Many software such as `QMCPack`[@qmcpack], `QMC=Chem` [@qmcchem], `CHAMP` [@champ] provide high-quality implementation of advanced QMC methodologies in low-level languages (C++/Fortran).
 Python implementations of QMC such as `PAUXY` [@pauxy] and `PyQMC` [@pyqmc] have also been proposed to facilitate the use and development of QMC techniques.
-Large efforts have been made to leverage recent development of deep learning techniques for QMC simulations.
-Hence neural-network based wave-function ansatz has been proposed [@paulinet; @ferminet].
-These recent advances lead to very interesting results but results in wave functions that are difficult to understand. `QMCTorch` allows to perform QMC simulations using physically motivated neural network architectures that closely follow the wave function ansatz used by QMC practitioners.
-As such, it allows to rapidly explore new functional form of the some key elements of the wave function ansatz and leverage automatic differentiation for the calculation of the gradients of the total energy w.r.t. the variational parameters.
-In addition the GPU capabilities offered by `PyTorch` combined with the parallelization over multiple computing nodes obtained via the `Horovod` library [@horovod], allows to deploy the simulations on large heterogenous computing architectures.
+Large efforts have been made to leverage recent development of deep learning techniques for QMC simulations with for example the creation of neural-network based wave-function ansatz [@paulinet; @ferminet] that lead to very interesting results. `QMCTorch` allows to perform QMC simulations using physically motivated neural network architectures that closely follow the wave function ansatz used by QMC practitioners.
+Its architecture allows to rapidly explore new functional forms of some key elements of the wave function ansatz.
+Users do not need to derive analytical expressions for the gradients of the total energy w.r.t. the variational parameters, that are simply obtained via automatic diffentiation.
+This includes the parameters of the atomic orbitals that can be varioationally optimized and the atomic coordinates that allows `QMCTorch` to perfomr geometry optimization of molecular structures.
+In addition, the GPU capabilities offered by `PyTorch` combined with the parallelization over multiple computing nodes obtained via `Horovod` [@horovod], allow to deploy the simulations on large heterogenous computing architectures.

 # Wave Function Ansatz